 Our seniors living in independent apartments and condominium buildings, and those living in long term care facilities, need connection more than ever.
 While some are fluent in technology, others don’t use computers, don’t use Facetime, and can’t participate in “zoom” events to stay connected.

-SRQ Strong appreciates the efforts of all the volunteers who contribute to these issues, including Grecia Corredor, Tania Corredor, and Maria "Chua" Zapata for the spanish translation, which you can view and share with your spanish speaking family and friends below.
+SRQ Strong appreciates the efforts of all the volunteers who contribute to these issues, including Antoinette Johnson and Andrea Routh - as well as Cinthia Pena, Grecia Corredor, Tania Corredor, and Maria "Chua" Zapata for the Spanish translation.